masterginger/simple_svg_generator/README.md

-# simple-python-lib-template
+# simple_svg_generator
-This is simple python library template which bootstraps an opinionated ready-to-go python library dev env :)
+This is a simple helper library for generating SVGs.